Variable selection and basis learning for ordinal classification: Sparse ordinal basis learning

+A block-coordinate descent algorithm \citep{tseng1993desc} can efficiently solve the convex minimization problem (\ref{eq: SOBL}).
+The detailed procedure is given in supplementary material S2.

 When the additional tuning parameter $\eta$ is set to 1, the estimated basis $\widehat Z_{1, \lambda}^{ord}$ is exactly the $\widehat Z_\lambda$ from the sparse multiclass LDA (\ref{eq: sparse LDA}).
-On the other hand, when $\eta > 1$ (and $\lambda >0$), the penalty coefficient for $j$th variable, $\lambda_j = \lambda \eta^{1-w_j}$, is a decreasing function of $w_j$.
-In particular, smaller ordinal weight $w_j \approx 0$ results in larger $\lambda_j$ which in turn gives more severe penalization for the magnitude of the $j$th variable loadings $\tilde{Z}_j$ in the basis matrix.
+On the other hand, when $\eta > 1$ (and $\lambda >0$), the penalty coefficient for the $j$th variable, $\lambda_j = \lambda \eta^{1-w_j}$, is a decreasing function of $w_j$.
+In particular, smaller ordinal weight $w_j \approx 0$ results in larger $\lambda_j$ which in turn gives more severe penalization for the magnitude of the $j$th variable loadings $\widetilde{Z}_j$ in the basis matrix.
 Thus, the basis obtained from (\ref{eq: SOBL}) tends to include ordinal variables with larger weights and also to discard non-ordinal and noise variables with smaller weights.
-In this vein, our proposal (\ref{eq: SOBL}) may be called a method for sparse ordinal basis learning (SOBL).
+In this vein, our proposal (\ref{eq: SOBL}) may be called a method for \textit{sparse ordinal basis learning} (SOBL).

+Other formulations for the penalty coefficient that provide theoretical properties comparable to those of $\eta^{1-w_j}$ are available.
+For instance, a penalty coefficient $\lambda_j = \lambda \eta^{(1-w_j)^2}$ would also work.
+While exploring the best choice for the penalty term may be interesting, we do not address this specific issue in this paper.

 The result of SOBL is highly dependent on the ordinal weights $w_j$.
 Ideally, properly chosen weights separate the variables in $J_{ord}$ from those in $J_{nom} \cup J_{noise}$, by assigning larger weights for $J_{ord}$ and smaller weights for $J_{nom} \cup J_{noise}$.
-In Section \ref{sec: ordinal feature weight}, we review some candidates for ordinal weights based on rank correlations and monotone trend tests, and propose a two-step ordinal weight that satisfies
+In Section \ref{sec: ordinal feature weight}, we review some candidates for ordinal weights based on rank correlations and monotone trend tests, and propose a two-step ordinal weight that satisfies $w_j = 1$ if $j \in J_{ord}$, and $w_j = 0$ if $j \in J_{nom} \cup J_{noise}$ with high probability under some regularity conditions.